 Whether you work for a large international financial organization with hundreds of employees or a one-person wedding planning business, keeping yourself trained and at the top of your game is of vital importance in a world rife with competition and ever-changing best practices.

 Human Resource Managers, Line Managers, CEOs and employees alike should be looking at their contribution to the company and how they can grow their skills for the benefit of both themselves and the company as a whole.
+Companys and individuals alike can greatly benefit from a personal mission statement.
+By defining your values and what success looks like to you, you can guide and align your personal and professional development.

-Here are some tips on how you can incorporate professional development into your personal mission statement in order to get the most out of your role, increase your contribution to the business and achieve set goals.
+Here are some tips on how you can incorporate professional development and learning into your personal mission statement in order to get the most out of your role, increase your contribution to the business and achieve set goals.

 Keep your company's goals in mind